OctopusDeploy/docs/docs/deployment-examples/custom-scripts/index.md

 ### Security and Permissions {#Customscripts-Securityandpermissions}

-Keep in mind that scripts are executed in the context of the account that the Tentacle agent or SSH session runs as.
+When scripts are executed, it is in the context of the account that the Tentacle agent or SSH session is running as.
 Learn about [running Tentacle as a different user account](/docs/infrastructure/deployment-targets/windows-targets/running-tentacle-under-a-specific-user-account.md).

 :::hint
 On Windows, the Tentacle agent runs as **Local System** by default, which has extensive local privileges, but usually cannot access file shares, remote SQL databases, or other external resources.
 If you need wider permissions, you’ll need to configure Tentacle to [run under a custom user account](/docs/infrastructure/deployment-targets/windows-targets/running-tentacle-under-a-specific-user-account.md).